 Pixel tags are those small pieces of code on a webpage that enable websites to place cookies.
 Cookies are ‘crumbs’ left by website visitors.
 Every visitor has a unique yet anonymous ID, so their website activity can be tracked by their trail of cookies.
 In remarketing, the ad server can access the visitor’s ID and save it to the relevant remarketing lists.

-Pro tip: Every time you start working with a new ad network, the first thing you should do is to add their pixel and start populating audience lists.
+Pro tip: Every time you start working with a new ad network, the first thing you should do is add their pixel and start populating audience lists.
 Here’s how to set conversion tracking with Outbrain.

 What is a remarketing list?

-A remarketing list is a list of website visitors who perform a certain action or on your site.
+A remarketing list is a list of website visitors who perform a certain action on your site.
 For example, a “Homepage” remarketing list comprises all the visitors to your homepage over a specified period.
 As the visitor lands on your homepage, their cookie is added to the remarketing list.

 Then, you can remarket only to the list of people who visited your homepage.

 You can create all sorts of remarketing lists, and tailor your ad messages to each list.

-Pro tip: Check out this video about how to install the Outbrain pixel and create custom remarketing lists:
+Pro tip: Check out this article and video about how to create custom remarketing lists on Outbrain.